 The internal job interview serves many purposes.
 The employer holds these interviews to assess the skills and experience of a current employee.
 It can be so much more than just a job interview, though.

 It is your opportunity to focus a bright light on your talents, skills, and experience.
-Rarely will you have such a ready-made opportunity for your organization to notice you handed to you on a platter.
-So you are urged to make the best of your internal job interview.
-How you perform really matters.
+Rarely will you have such a ready-made opportunity for your organization to notice you.
+So you are urged to make the best of your internal job interview; how you perform really matters.

-In fact, internal interviews are so important that you might want to solicit opportunities to participate in an internal interview.
-Here's why you'll want to participate enthusiastically.
+As a matter of fact, internal interviews are so important that you might want to solicit and seek out opportunities to participate in an internal interview.

 Organizations interview current employees to become familiar with a range of employee skills and interests, in addition to selecting an employee for the current opening.
 Thus, the internal job interview is your opportunity to have an interested audience that wants to get to know you and potentially appreciate what you have to offer.